FazalLabBCM/FazalLabPipelines/docs/ProcessCounts.md

 ## Execution

 1. From the command line, navigate to your `project` folder.
+This is where your data files, figures, and Analysis Summary document will be generated.
+This is also where the log file will be generated, which will keep track of your project's progress as the pipeline runs.
    - (In the example, the absolute path would be `/storage/fazal/projects/yourname/20220101_SequencingData`.)

 2. Copy and paste the code